-For milder types of pain, medications such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin and others) may help.
-Many people need narcotic medications to control the pain.
-Pain management can be very challenging and require the help of a pain specialist.
+For milder pain, medications such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin, and others) may help.
+Pain management can be very challenging and often requires the help of a pain specialist.

 In rare cases, surgery to open blocked ducts or remove part of the pancreas may be done to relieve pain.

 Problems absorbing food, and the resulting vitamin deficiencies, can be helped by taking supplemental digestive enzymes in pill or capsule form.
 Your doctor also may recommend that you follow a low-carbohydrate, high-protein diet that also restricts some types of fats.
 Once digestive problems are treated, people often gain back weight and diarrhea improves.

 Diabetes caused by chronic pancreatitis almost always requires treatment with insulin.